-In Part 2 of this series, I will be highlighting how B2B marketers use content marketing to reach out to their customers, and some of the pros & cons associated with adopting a Content Marketing strategy.
+In the previous installment of this series, I highlighted how B2B marketers use content marketing and some of the pros / cons associated with it.

 For more content on this topic you can follow the series on Twitter at #CMforB2B or by clicking here.
 Please feel free to share your comments on this post or the series below.